cryptoadvance/specter-desktop/docs/multisig-guide.md

 ### 1. Seed creation

 * You need 3 *signing devices* (see [here](multisig-security-tradeoffs.md) for a comparison, ideally the 3 devices are from 3 different vendors), that generate 3 different seeds.
-* The 3 seeds need to be stored on steel to survive long term, and resistant to fire & water
+* The 3 seeds need to be stored on steel to survive long term, and be resistant to fire and water

 You should have now: